 These buttercreams taste very sweet initially, then lingers with a slight buttery vanilla flavor.
 They also crust when exposed to air after a while because it contains a high proportion of sugar in the liquid and only one type of sugar molecule (sucrose).

-Some people adore classic American buttercream; it is genuinely nostalgic, and I enjoy it in small amounts like cupcakes or piping when I need something more sturdy.
+Some people adore classic American buttercream; it is genuinely nostalgic, and I enjoy it in (very) small amounts like for cupcakes or piping when I need something more sturdy.
 I also have it in the Cakeculator (look for “Classic American Buttercream”) should you prefer this type of buttercream.

 Classic American buttercreams are grainy mostly because of the high proportion of undissolved sugar and anti-caking agents.
 This type of frosting is really just butter with sugar shoved into it.
 The sugar just sits amongst the butterfat, some of it dissolving within the water in the butter and added liquid, but for the most part, the sugar sits there undissolved, or in solid granular form.